 What's What in holaspirit

-While there are many different features within holaspirit, many of them are commonly-used tools that are used at many non-Holacratic companies.
+While there are many different features within holaSpirit, not every single one is only from the holacratic framework.
+You will find the most commonly used tools in the market.
 Since you likely know those and they are not specific to Holaspirit or Holacracy (such as projects and OKRs), we won't mention them here.
 Instead, we'll just point out the things that may be unknown to you.

 Chart: Here, you can view your organization as a "holarchy".
 It is the same hierarchy you've always known (a top-down structure), it just looks a little different.

-Roles: A "role" is just your specific job.
-Some companies use a single, full-time role (again, like a traditional job), whereas other companies may have employees each holding several different roles.
+Role: is a function in an organization.
+Traditional companies use a single, full-time role (namely: a traditional job) filled by one person.
+Whereas other companies may have employees filling different roles.

-Tensions: A "tension" is a problem you have that you want to improve.
-It can be an issue with your job, a policy you think needs changed, lack of clarity on a process - anything at all.
-This section lets you write down what your tensions are so you can get them fixed.
+Tensions: A "tension" is the perception of a problem or an opportunity of improvement.
+It can be an issue with your job, a policy you think needs changed, lack of clarity on a process, changing the color of the webpage - anything at all.
+This section lets you write down what your tensions are so you can get them treated by the organization.

-Metrics: Statistics of some kind that members should report on during team meetings.
-For example, "profits this month" or "number of return customers".
+Metrics: Statistics that members should report on during team meetings.
+Should be relevant to measure the accomplishments of objectives.